cannlytics/cannabis-data-science/README.md

 ## ❤️ Support <a name="support"></a>

 The Cannabis Data Science meetup group and the accompanying source code is made available with ❤️ and <a href="https://opencollective.com/cannlytics-company">your good will</a>.
-Please consider making a contribution to keep the good work flowing 🚢
+Please consider making a contribution to keep the good work coming 🚢

 🥞 Bitcoin donation address: 34CoUcAFprRnLnDTHt6FKMjZyvKvQHb6c6